Lambek pregroups are Frobenius spiders in preorders: Spiders are unions of pregroups

 The other way around, let $\JJJ = \{(A_i,\mnd_i, \unt_i)\}_{i\in J}$ be a consistent family of pregroups over subpreorders of $A=\bigcup_{i\in J} A_i$.
 For representable monoids, the consistency boils down to the requirement that all $a,x \in A_i \cap A_j$ satisfy\footnote{We lift the notation $a\cdot x$ for the representive $\derrr {a\cdot x}{A} y$ of $\derrr{a,x}{\mnd} y$ from $A$ to $A_i$.} $a\cdot_i x = a \cdot_j x$.
 The consistency thus implies that $\mnd = \bigcup_{i\in J} \mnd_i$, together with $\unt = \bigcup_{i \in J}$ yields a monoid structure $(A,\mnd,\unt)$, since the monoid conditions lift from the components to the union.
 It remains to be proved that the monoid is a spider.
 Thm.~\ref{thm:one} assured that each of the pregroups $A_i$ is a spider.
 The fact that the consistency assures that the spider conditions also lift from the components to the union can also be checked directly, but less directly than the monoid conditions, because it involves the dual comonoids.
 A shorter path is to show that the consistency of the monoids implies the consistency of the duality operations $L_i,R_i$ from \eqref{eq:star} for all $i\in J$, which is straightforward.
 The union then produces the duality operations $L,R$ on the monoid $(A,\mnd,\unt)$, which are equivalent to the Frobenius conditions by \cite[Thm.~4.3]{PavlovicD:Qabs12}, and the specialty condition by \cite[Lemma.~4.8]{PavlovicD:Qabs12}.
 This completes the construction of the spider $A$ as a union of a consistent family of pregroups $\JJJ$. \end{proof}

 \paragraph{\sf Pregroupoids?} Restricted to \emph{symmetric}\/ preorders, the unions in Thm.~\ref{thm:three} become disjoint, pregroups boil down to groups, and the result essentially boils down to \cite{PavlovicD:QI09}, where the abelian spiders in the category $\Rel$ of sets and relations were characterized as the disjoint unions of abelian groups.
 That result has at times been restated in terms of groupoids instead of the disjoint unions of groups.
 Formally, the two frameworks are equivalent, in the sense that any disjoint union of groups is a groupoid, and the skeleton of any groupoid is a disjoint union of groups, equivalent to it.
 In practice, however, groupoids are often significantly more flexible than the disjoint unions of groups.
 In homotopy theory, this was compellingly argued a while ago \cite{BrownR:groupoids,HigginsPJ:book,Esquisse}.
 Reducing fundamental groupoids to fundamental groups, or splitting the quotient functors from categories to their skeletons in general, requires choosing base points, which can be arbitrarily hard.
-It is therefore important to note that the decompositions of spider algebras into disjoint unions of groups in \cite{PavlovicD:QI09}, and into unions of pregroups here, \emph{come with canonical base points}, which are given by the units.
-Omitting the base points and stating the results in terms of groupoids for $\Rel$, or potentially in terms of fibrations for $\PRel$, leads to more flexible but less informative descriptions.
-The descriptions in terms of the unions are more rigid precisely because they are more informative.
+It is therefore important to note that the decompositions of spider algebras into disjoint unions of groups in $\Rel$ \cite{PavlovicD:QI09}, and into unions of pregroups in $\PRel$ here, \emph{come with canonical base points}, which are given by the units as the canonical base points.
+Omitting the base points and stating the results in terms of groupoids substantially weakens the original claims.
+The descriptions in terms of unions are less flexible precisely because they are more informative.
+On the other hand, the flexibility gained by weakening the described spider decompositions allows capturing a different correspondence, aligning the Frobenius law with invertible partial compositions \cite{HeunenC:frob-groupoid}.
+Lifting this idea to the current framework suggests an interesting generalization of the pregroup unions to suitable fibrations, which must be left for future work.